 Before coming to work for this employer, I had always done experimentation where the results were on an interval scale.
 I was initially at a loss as to how to deal with the ordinal results I had to work with.
-After exploring my options, one analysis method I have come to enjoy is the Wilcoxon Matched Pairs analysis (also known as the Wilcoxon Signed-Rank Test, not to be confused with the Wilcoxon Rank-Sum Test or Mann-Whitney U Test.
+After exploring my options, one analysis method I have come to enjoy is the Wilcoxon Matched Pairs analysis (also known as the Wilcoxon Signed-Rank Test (Broken Link), not to be confused with the Wilcoxon Rank-Sum Test or Mann-Whitney U Test.
 I tend to say “matched pairs” to keep myself and others from getting confused.)
 The test estimates how likely it is that two sets of correlated samples have the same median.

 The experimental set up is easy, matched pairs of control and experimental samples.
 It’s a non-parametric test that makes few assumptions about the underlying distribution from which the data is drawn.
 It’s easy to explain to scientists without much statistical background.

 So, I created a tool to help myself and my colleagues analyze such data.
 It’s written in Java and available on a public repository on HelixTeamHub.